Frequently Asked Questions

 Our first audit for any new website is comprehensive.
 We manually review each page of your site using screen readers and other assistive technologies to test if your website is navigable by persons with various disabilities.
 Our team goes through our checklists, noting each error and documenting a clear explanation.
 We then fix each issue, which can be a time consuming process that requires extensive custom code.

-After we get your site up to par, we continue to monitor your its accessibility by generating monthly reports from a fully automated evaluation.
-If any errors pop up, only then do we get involved to fix the issue and keep you updated on the status of your site’s accessibility.
+After we get your site up to par, we continue to monitor your site’s accessibility by generating monthly reports from a fully automated evaluation.
+If any errors pop up, only then do we get involved to fix the new issues.
+You’ll receive an email each month to keep you updated on the status of your site’s accessibility.

 Can you help me if I’m being sued?

 Our service is intended to be preventative, but we do offer basic litigation support.
-Although our service is no substitute for proper legal advice, we’ll gladly review any allegations made against your site and provide documentation of our work to help fight unwarranted claims.
+Although our team is no substitute for proper legal advice, we’ll gladly review any allegations made against your site and provide documentation of our work to help fight unwarranted claims.
+Many clients have successfully used our service as a means to settle a lawsuit.

 Why is your service billed monthly?